Missouri Marijuana Laws and Penalties

 While Amendment 2 specified a particular list of conditions which could qualify residents to receive a medical marijuana card from the state, it also allows doctors to recommended marijuana to treat any “chronic, debilitating or other medical condition” as determined by a physician.
 It also applied to any resident suffering with a terminal illness.

 Under Article 12 of the Missouri Constitution, amendments to the document “shall take effect” 30 days after the election, marking December 6, 2018 as the day medical marijuana officially became legal in Missouri.
 Problem was you couldn’t get any yet.
-There were (and still are at the time of writing) no operating dispensaries.
 And cards were not available to medical marijuana patients yet.
 So qualified patients were not yet allowed to grow their own medical marijuana until they got the green light from the state.

 Enthusiasm for the program is high in the state — no pun intended.
 Many feel Missouri’s medical marijuana laws are among the best in the nation.
 And a high volume of applications from growers and dispensaries is expected.
 In March 2019, more than 2,000 people attended a conference hosted by the Missouri Medical Cannabis Trade Association held at St. Louis’ Union Station.